qrthey/fpjs/README.md

 ### filter

-*filter* takes a predicate, ie. a function that returns either true or false, and an array of items.
+*filter* takes a predicate, i.e. a function that returns either true or false, and an array of items.
 It returns a new array with the elements of the original array for which the predicate returns true.